Am5x86: Specifications

 The Am5x86 made the first-ever use of the controversial PR rating.
 Because the 5x86 is the equal of a Pentium 75 MHz processor in benchmarks, AMD later marketed the chip as "Am5x86-P75".

 Sales of the Am5x86 were an important source of revenue for AMD at a time when lengthy delays in bringing the AMD K5 to production were threatening the company's profitability.

 AMD manufactured the Am5x86 processor for ordinary PC systems until 1999.
 It was popular for entry-level desktop systems, appeared in many different notebook models, and also sold separately as an upgrade processor for older 486 systems.
 Several companies made upgrade kits with an AMD 5x86 with a voltage regulator and socket converter, which allows its use on virtually every socketed 486 motherboard ever produced.
 Several companies also provided upgrades for older 486 notebooks by replacing soldered 486 CPUs.
 The chips were even used on later Acorn RiscPC "PC card" second processors.
 The RiscPC's OpenBus memory interface was only 32 bit, which meant that the Pentium could not be easily interfaced to it.
 Intel's expensive Pentium Overdrive for 486 systems is a troublesome CPU, with many compatibility issues, and so is not used.
 The 5x86 therefore provided the acme of RiscPC Windows performance.

 The chip remained in production for a long time, as it was a popular choice for use in embedded controllers.
-One derivative of the 5x86 family is the core used in the AMD Élan SC520 family of microcontrollers marketed by AMD.
+One derivative of the 5x86 family is the core used in the AMD Élan SC520 family of SoC 00200microcontrollers marketed by AMD.
 This powers the original Cisco PIX 501 model.